 Many early stage cancers have a high rate of survival if promptly diagnosed and treated.
 Survival rates for stage 1-3 breast cancer can be as high as 95% at the 5 year mark.
 Unfortunately, late stage cancers have a much lower survival rate; stage 4 breast cancer only has about a 20% survival rate at the 5 year mark.
 Metastatic cancers pose a particularly challenging problem because they can be difficult to contain once spread occurs.
 Many cancers, such as breast, ovarian, gastric, prostate, lung, and others are associated with HER2 overexpression, markedly so in the advanced stages.
 One method of treating HER2 positive cancers includes the use of drug-antibody conjugates (ADC) targeting the HER2 receptors.
 However, ADCs suffer from certain drawbacks, including a limited ability to penetrate cells and tissues, low payload, possible immune responses and high cost.

-Researchers at Arizona State University have developed a nanoparticle-based composition for treating HER2 positive cancers.
+Researchers at Arizona State University have developed nanoparticle-based compositions for treating HER2 positive cancers.
 This is accomplished through a Peptide-DNA chimera nanocomplex that is both an efficient drug delivery system and an inhibitor of metastatic activity.
 The nanocomplex comprises a HER2 binding peptide (such as an affibody), a linker, and a polynucleotide segment.
 It is capable of non-covalently binding tens to hundreds of molecules of drug.
 Because the payload is so high and non-covalently bound, the drug can disassociate from the nanocomplex, providing greater dosages than current systems.
 Finally, the nanocomplex can be digested into non-toxic amino acids and nucleotides in vivo.

 • Treatment for cancers associated with HER2 overexpression (breast, ovarian, gastric, prostate, lung, etc.)